phosfox/ml_embedded/README.md

 - classification scheme on constrained devices
 - preferably trained on the constrained device (If its not possible then train it on the notebook)
 ---

+ToDo for 12.5.2020

+- Short presentation about our topic and which stuff is needed for that
 ## Exam

 - Presentation of a theory part